Chocolate Chip Layer Cake

 - Adjust the ingredients to make a different size cake!
 This recipe is written for 3 8-inch cake pans.
 To bake in 6-inch pans, halve the ingredients.
 To bake in 9-inch pans, multiply each ingredient by 1.5.

-- Prevent leftover cut cake from getting stale by wrapping leftover slices in plastic wrap or push wax paper against the exposed edge to minimize contact with air.
+- Prevent leftover cut cake from getting stale by wrapping leftover slices in plastic wrap or pushing wax paper against the exposed edge to minimize contact with air.

 More Chocolate Chip Recipes